Sharp-shooting Iowa gets 24 from Garza to beat Grand Canyon

+INDIANAPOLIS (AP)Iowa watched as higher seeds dropped out of the bracket in an opening day of upsets in the NCAA Tournament.

+The Hawkeyes avoided joining the list with an impressive shooting night and another dominating performance from their All-American.

-INDIANAPOLIS (AP) — Iowa got 24 points from Luka Garza and avoided the early NCAA Tournament exit that befell other high seeds with an 86-74 victory over Grand Canyon in the West Region on Saturday night.
+Luka Garza scored 24 points and Iowa cruised into the next round with an 86-74 victory over Grand Canyon in the West Region on Saturday night.

+”Watching all those games yesterday, I think we learned some lessons from those teams,” Garza said. ”We knew what we were facing and that they weren’t just going to back down, so we had to keep fighting.”

 Ohio State, Purdue and Tennessee were all bounced from the tournament on a wild opening day of upsets, but the second-seeded Hawkeyes (22-8) used a strong shooting display to advance.